cakephp/docs/en/tutorials-and-examples/blog/blog.rst

 If you are installing CakePHP on a webserver besides Apache, you can find instructions for getting URL rewriting working for other servers under the :doc:`/installation/advanced-installation` section.

+Continue to :doc:`part-two` to start building your first CakePHP application.